AsadUllah428/Contextual-RAG-Chatbot/Readme.md

-#  DocuMind AI - RAG Document Q&A System
+#  DocuMind AI - RAG Document Q&A System (Under Improvements)

 A simple yet powerful document Q&A system using Azure OpenAI and Qdrant vector database.
 Ask questions about your documents and get AI-powered answers with source citations.

 ##  Features